Sephora Virtual Artist Australia is the best thing to happen to lipstick lovers

 The new way to try before you buy.

-As a girl with a rich olive skintone and rather pigmented lips it's hard to gauge what will work on me, since most of the lipstick models out there are fairer than me and have naturally pinkie-nude toned lips.
-Too many times to count, I have invested in a classic nude shade, only to find that it looks almost purple on me because of my colouring.
+As a girl with a rich olive skin tone and rather pigmented lips it's hard to gauge what will work on me, since most of the lipstick models out there are fairer than me and have naturally pinkie-beige-toned lips.
+Too many times to count, I have invested in a classic beige shade, only to find that it looks almost purple on me because of my colouring.

 Thankfully Sephora has come up with a solution to this problem.
 It's called Virtual Artist.
 You may have already heard about it since the lucky ladies in the US have had the Virtual Artist app and online site since the beginning of the year.
 In case you're not yet acquainted with Virtual Artist, it's a tool that allows you to virtually try on lipstick shades stocked at Sephora.